 Offset calibration allows outstanding performance over a wide dynamic range, for example, 1000:1.
-To do this calibration two measurements are needed at unity power factor, one at I_b and the other at the lowest current to be corrected.
+To do this calibration two measurements are needed at unity power factor, one at $I_b$ and the other at the lowest current to be corrected.
 Either calibration frequency or line cycle accumulation measurements can be used to determine the energy offset.
 Gain calibration should be performed prior to offset calibration.

 Offset calibration is performed by determining the active energy error rate.
-Once the active energy error rate has been determined, the value to write to the APOS register to correct the offset is calculated.
+After determining the active energy error rate, calculate the value to write to the APOS register to correct the offset.

-$$APOS = -\frac{AENERGY\ Error\ Rate \times 2^{35}}{CLKIN}$$ (49)
+$$APOS = -\frac{AENERGY\ Error\ Rate \times 2^{35}}{CLKIN}$$ (45)